 - Make sure all documents submitted are complete, accurate, and signed as required.

 - Respond promptly to all requests for additional information.

-- Print student’s name and PSU ID on all documents submitted to PSU Financial Aid Team.
+- Print student’s name and PSU ID on all documents submitted to Student Financial Services.

-- Don’t mail tax forms or other documents to the PSU Financial Aid Team unless specifically asked to do so.
+- Don’t submit tax forms or other documents to the PSU Student Financial Services unless specifically asked to do so.